 Additional factor that can contribute to this issue is the frequently overlooked problem of the build-up of tyre residue which can become embedded in bare concrete.
 Often found where the car tyres frequently rest.

 When tyres are made, plasticisers (a blend of polymer compounds) and paraffin are used as part of the the mix of rubber compounds.
 The function of these plasticisers is to help to produce a rubber tyre with greater flexibility.
 As rubber can lose its black colour and crack over time, the paraffin waxes are used for ozone protection.

-Now, when tyres get hot, these plasticisers and paraffin oils move to the outside of the tire.
+Now, when tyres get hot, these plasticisers and paraffin oils move to the outside of the tyre.
 From here it is deposited on the concrete where you park your car.
-This tyre residue can gradually build up on the concrete floor where the car tires sit and prevent the epoxy garage floor paint from bonding to it properly.
+This tyre residue can gradually build up on the concrete floor where the car tyres sit and prevent the epoxy garage floor paint from bonding to it properly.

 How can you prevent “Hot Tyre Pickup”?